Multi-Fidelity Active Learning with GFlowNets: Empirical Evaluation

 \subsection{Benchmark Tasks}

-While the synthetic tasks are insightful and convenient for analysis, to obtain a more solid assessment of the performance of MF-GFN, we evaluate it, together with the other baselines, on more complex, structured design spaces of practical relevance.
-We present results on a variety of tasks including DNA aptamers (\cref{sec:dna}), anti-microbial peptides (\cref{sec:amp}) and small molecules (\cref{sec:molecules}).
+As a proof of concept, we perform experiments on two low-dimensional synthetic functions: Branin and Hartmann, widely used in the multi-fidelity Bayesian optimisation literature~\citep{perdikaris2017branin,song2018hartmann,kandasamy2019multifidelity,li2020multifidelity,folch2023mfbatchbo}.
+These tasks show that MF-GFN is able to obtain results comparable to other multi-fidelity BO methods.
+We provide these results in \cref{sup:synthetictasks}.
+Nonetheless, the motivation of our work is the challenges posed by large, structured and high-dimensional problems common in scientific discovery.
+Therefore, in order to assess the performance of MF-GFN on such scenarios, we evaluate it on more complex tasks of practical scientific relevance.
+We present results on a variety of discovery domains: DNA aptamers (\cref{sec:dna}), anti-microbial peptides (\cref{sec:amp}) and small molecules (\cref{sec:molecules}).